Skip to main content

 To walk, exit the bus terminal via the main entrance, take a right and walk straight along the main road.
 There will be a number of junctions but stick with the middle main road (it’ll make sense when you see it).

-The old reliable of asking locals works too since everyone in Cochabamba are genuinely so friendly.
+The old reliability of asking locals works too since everyone in Cochabamba is genuinely so friendly.
 It’s said they are the nicest people in Bolivia, and we agree.

 Once you reach the Avenida República y Vallegrande, the large orange signs for Torotoro will be screaming for your attention.
 The collectivos leave when full, or at least have minimum 7 people so be prepared to wait at least an hour or two.

-However the drive is simply stunning.
+However, the drive is simply stunning.
 Almost like a fake set background.
 After 3 hours or so, the landscape turns into a rocky rainbow.
-Layers of mountains compete for height, all pebble dashed and stripes with colours of pink, white, green, and red.
+Layers of mountains compete for height, all pebble dashed and striped with colours of pink, white, green, and red.
 Every 500m or so, the road changes from loose rocks, embedded pebblestones, newly built stone bridges and dirt tracks.

 An isolated drive, we can only describe it as Bolivia’s desert with colourful ground stone in place of white sand.
 Have the camera in hand, and grab a window seat.
 This is a peculiar landscape just waiting to be snapped and shared.